starknet-io/starknet.js/www/versioned_docs/version-5.14.1/guides/define_call_message.md

 Starknet is waiting a list of felts, and answers with the same format.

-### Javascript / Typescript
+### JavaScript / TypeScript

 These types does not exist in JS/TS - you have Number, bigInt, string, array, objects... and types defined in libraries.

-In Starknet.js, it's a bit ... complicated : you have the BigNumberish type and it can include:
+In Starknet.js, it's a bit ... complicated, you have the BigNumberish type and it can include:

-- String representing a number : "123", "0xabc2"
+- String representing a number: "123", "0xabc2"
-- Number (max 53 bits) : 123
+- Number (max 53 bits): 123
 - BigInt (max 255 bits): 12345612345n

 ```typescript